ceceppa/ceceppa-multilingua/readme.txt

 * Added help in Settings and Show flags pages
 * Now you can translate widget title from widget container itself
 * Now you can filter widgets by language
-* In menu, Now you can assign "Navigation label" for each languages
+* In menu, Now you can assign different "Navigation label" and "Title attribute" for each languages
 * In menu, for Link item, you can set different url for each language
 * Added uninstall tab in "Settings" page to uninstall all plugin data
 * Added new flags style "Combo"